Brain Injury Lawyers

-Call Our Lawyers Now – Free Advice – No Fee Until We Win
+Call Our Lawyers Now – Free Legal Advice

 Approximately 1.4 million individuals in the United States suffer traumatic brain injury every single year.
 A traumatic brain injury is usually diagnosed after a significant blow to the head that leads to severe to mild brain dysfunction and associated complications.
 Unfortunately, many individuals who are diagnosed with a traumatic brain injury will pass away as a result.
-If you or someone you know has suffered a brain injury, contact a brain injury lawyer at Injury Law Center immediately following an accident.
-Toll Free 833-338-8230 or Direct 619-338-8230.
+If you or someone you know has suffered a brain injury, contact a brain injury lawyer at Injury Law Center immediately following an accident 619-338-8230.

 Brain injuries are a real problem, nearly 50,000 individuals die every single year from injuries associated with a brain injury and a further 80,000 are left to cope with disabilities that will impact them for the remainder of their life.
 While these injuries might initially appear minor due to the fact that skull protects the brain, there are many other brain injuries that lead to critical medical care and hospitalization.
 Our brain injury lawyers have handled many claims throughout San Diego and are dedicated to making sure you receive fair compensation for your injury.
 Legal help for victims of brain injuries are some of the least well-understood and most complicated medical conditions out there.
 There are two primary categories used to classify brain injuries; penetrating or closed.
 There could be several deficits associated with the injury that your brain has sustained.